Abdofaiz/scripovpn/README.md

 1. Check that the proxy server is accessible
 2. Ensure payload host is correct
 3. Verify client configuration is properly loaded
+4. For web download issues, check if port 81 is open in your firewall

 ## Credits